ExpediaGroup/graphql-kotlin/docs/federated/type-resolution.md

     }
 }

-// The FederatedTypeRegistry provides mapping between the "__typename" and the corresponding type resolver
-// If you are using "graphql-kotlin-spring-server" this is created for you if your FederatedTypeResolvers are marked as Spring beans val federatedTypeRegistry = FederatedTypeRegistry(listOf(productResolver)) val config = FederatedSchemaGeneratorConfig(supportedPackages = listOf("org.example"), hooks = FederatedSchemaGeneratorHooks(federatedTypeRegistry)) val schema = toFederatedSchema(config)
+// If you are using "graphql-kotlin-spring-server", your FederatedTypeResolvers can be marked as Spring beans
+// and will automatically be added to the hooks val resolvers = listOf(productResolver) val hooks = FederatedSchemaGeneratorHooks(resolvers) val config = FederatedSchemaGeneratorConfig(supportedPackages = listOf("org.example"), hooks = hooks)
+val schema = toFederatedSchema(config)
 ```